 Migration is at the heart of the American national ethos.
 We all come from somewhere and the perspective of the outsider looking in makes for great fiction.

-You’ll consider the work of eight writers who’ve dealt with “outsider” themes in modern American short stories, including Maya Angelou, Jhumpa Lahiri, Junot Diaz, and Amy Tan.
+You’ll consider the work of ten writers who’ve dealt with “outsider” themes in modern American short stories, including Maya Angelou, Jhumpa Lahiri, Junot Diaz, and Amy Tan.
 Using their work, we’ll discuss concepts of identity in relation to global diasporas, as well as movements within America.
 With ideas percolating in your head, you’ll begin writing your own short story draft.